ma1co/Sony-PMCA-RE/README.md

 However, this seems to be safer than tampering with your camera firmware directly.

 ## Ok ok, can I install Facebook on my camera? ##
 I don't know, I haven't tried.
 Probably not.
 The apps available in the Sony appstore seem to be specificly built for Sony cameras and contain a considerable amount of "framework" code.
 Normal Android apps are not very likely to work at all.
-At this stage, the most reasonable thing to do is to download an app from the Sony appstore, modify it, sign it and install it on your camera.
+At this stage, the most reasonable thing to do is to download an app from the Sony appstore, modify it and install it on your camera.

 ## How it all works ##
 Anyway, here are the juicy technical details: